-During the teens and most of the 20’s men’s neckwear came in such a variety of colors, shapes and styles that I would call it the best era of men’s ties.
+During the teens and most of the ’20s, men’s neckwear came in such a variety of colors, shapes and styles, that I would call it the best era of men’s ties.
 It was also the start of the modern necktie as we know it today.

-Previously the bow tie was very popular for day wear with patterns of horizontal stripes, plaids, and polka dots in light pinks, purples, greys and greens.
-Neckties too were full of color from the “club” or “regimental” striped ties started in Europe to the gold toned paisley prints that were especially popular in the USA.
-All over prints of stripes, checks, and diamond patterns also reigned in Europe.
+Previously, the bow tie was very popular for day wear with patterns of horizontal stripes, plaids and polka dots in light pinks, purples, greys, and greens.
+Neckties, too, were full of color from the “club” or “regimental” striped ties started in Europe to the gold toned paisley prints that were especially popular in the USA.
+All-over prints of stripes, checks, and diamond patterns also reigned in Europe.

 Neckties were thin — about 2 and 3/8 inches — and made of very fine silk.
 The quality of the man was often judged by the quality of his silk tie.

 1930s Men’s Ties

-By the 1930’s scarf ties and bow ties were out of style leaving only the silk necktie to dominate.
-Multiple colors of horizontal stripes, plaids, checks, windowpane, small paisley, large dots, pin dots and art deco motifs clashed with men’s shirts.
+By the 1930s, scarf ties and bow ties were out of style, leaving only the silk necktie to dominate.
+Multiple colors of horizontal stripes, plaids, checks, windowpane, small paisley, large dots, pin dots and Art Deco motifs clashed with men’s shirts.
 It was a wild and colorful time in menswear.

-Hand-painted Art Deco designs started in the 20s but really found a place in the 1930s.
+Hand-painted Art Deco designs started in the ’20s, but really found a place in the 1930s.
 Famous artists would hand paint ties as a way of bringing art into everyday life.
-Necktie widths grew wider (about 3.5 inches) and shorter to go with the wider suit lapels and oversize shirt collars of the 30s.
+Necktie widths grew wider (about 3.5 inches) and shorter to go with the wider suit lapels and oversized shirt collars of the ’30s.
 Shop 1930s style men’s ties.

 1940s Men’s Ties